The shit blog of Paul Chris Jones

 "It was a good idea to come here," said Girlfriend.

 We disagree on a lot so it was nice to agree on something for a change.
 I lay back and listened to the gentle waves washing against the sand.
 I think one of the reasons the beach is relaxing is the continuous sound of waves stops any thoughts from forming.
-Thoughts like: my brother's wedding is next week and I haven't written the best man speech yet.
+Thoughts like: my brother's wedding is next week and I haven't finished writing the best man speech yet.

 That night, I lowered my dose of testosterone.